radiantearth/stac-spec/best-practices.md

 might choose to have `datetime` be the start.
 The key is to put in a date and time that will be useful for search, as that is the focus of STAC.
 If `datetime` is set to `null` then it is strongly recommended to use it in conjunction with a content extension that explains why it should not be set for that type of data.

+## Null Geometries

+Though the [GeoJSON standard](https://tools.ietf.org/html/rfc7946) allows null geometries, in STAC we strongly recommend that every item have a geometry, since the general expectation one using a SpatioTemporal Catalog is to be able to query all data by space and time.
+But there are some use cases where it can make sense to create a STAC Item before it gets a geometry.
+The most common of these is 'level 1' satellite data, which is a picture downlinked before it has been geospatially located.

+These follow the GeoJSON concept that it is an ['unlocated' feature](https://tools.ietf.org/html/rfc7946#section-3.2).
+So if the catalog has data that is not located then it can follow GeoJSON and set the geometry to null.

+TODO: we have to figure out what to do with BBOX, it needs to not be required to make this work, since the GeoJSON schema says a BBOX has minItems: 4.
+This waters down what is required in STAC even more, and potentially makes it so validation won't catch if someone has filled out a geometry and not a bbox.

 ## Representing Vector Layers in STAC